 How to convert audio tape to MP3

-Surely many of you kept the old recordings on audio cassettes.
+Surely, many of you kept the old recordings on audio cassettes.
 Now the audio tapes are far behind in all respects from the modern media players.
 But the old tapes produce pleasant memories and losing them would be very disappointing.
-The best way to preserve old sound recordings will be digitized to MP3.
+The best way to keep old recordings will be digitizing them into MP3.

 First of all, we need an audio recording software.
 Our cassette to MP3 recorder is a good choice because it support real-time noise reduction.

 The audio will come in through the line-in port of the sound card.
-This is almost always a stereo input.
-Once this is setup and the cassette player is plugged into the computer's sound card, you are ready to proceed.
+It's almost always a stereo input.
+After installing and connecting the cassette player to the sound card of the computer, you can continue.

 Download and install i-Sound Recorder from our site: http://www.abyssmedia.com/downloads/i-sound.zip

 Start the i-Sound MP3 Recorder.
-Our first major task will be to adjust the Noise Reduction properties.
-We will then rewind the cassette and record to MP3.
+Our first main task will be to configure the Noise Reduction properties.
+Then we rewind the cassette and record it in MP3.